wongatron/calendar/23-beerdb.md

 }
 ```

-Let's use the Sinatra-like webservice libary that offers a mini language,
+Let's use the Sinatra-like webservice library that offers a mini language,
 that is, domain-specific language (DSL)
 that lets you define routes, that is, HTTP methods paired with an URL-matching pattern
 and much more.